pingcap/docs-cn/FAQ.md

 #### Can `kill` be executed in TiDB?

-You can `kill` DML statements.
-First use `show processlist` to find the ID corresponding with the session, and then execute `kill tidb connection id`.
+- You can `kill` DML statements.
+First use `show processlist` to find the ID corresponding with the session, and then run `kill id`.

-But currently, you cannot `kill` DDL statements.
-Once you start executing DDL statements, you cannot stop them unless something goes wrong.
-If something goes wrong, the DDL statements will stop executing.
+- You can `kill` DDL statements.
+First use `admin show ddl jobs` to find the ID of the DDL job you need to kill, and then run `admin cancel ddl jobs 'job_id' [, 'job_id'] ...`.
+For more details, see the [`ADMIN` statement](sql/admin.md#admin-statement).

 #### Does TiDB support session timeout?